hankbao/libreboot/www/contrib.md

 ---------------

-Ported the ASUS KGPE-D16 board to coreboot for the company Raptor Engineering of which Timothy is the CEO, and collaborated with Leah on merging it in libreboot.
-Timothy maintains this code in coreboot, helping Leah with the libreboot integration for it.
+Ported the ASUS KGPE-D16 board to coreboot for the company Raptor Engineering of which Timothy is the CEO.
+Timothy maintains this code in coreboot, helping the project with the libreboot integration for it.
 This person's contact details are on the raptor site, or you can ping **tpearson** on the freenode IRC network.